Masoud-Fatemi/NTN_2022/README.md

 Once these steps finished, directed links were established based on interactional relationships, and only the largest connected component was retained.

 ## Dataset Composition
-The NTN-2022 dataset comprises 15,794 nodes and 54,027 directed edges, representing user interactions.
-The dataset includes detailed country labels for each node, indicating the user's location among the five Nordic countries, with Finland and Sweden being the most represented.
+The NTN-2022 dataset comprises XXX nodes and XXX directed edges, representing user interactions.
+The dataset includes detailed country labels for each node, indicating the user's location among the five Nordic countries(FI=Finland, SE=Sweden, NO=Norway, DK=Denmark, IS=Iceland), with Finland and Sweden being the most represented.
-A sample graph from the NTN-2022 dataset, featuring 3,273 nodes and 13,483 edges.

 ## Files Included
-network.txt: Contains all nodes and directed edges from each node to others, detailing the user interactions within the network. labels.txt: Includes node IDs and their corresponding country labels, identifying the Nordic country each user is associated with.
+- **network.txt:** Contains all nodes and directed edges from each node to others, detailing the user interactions within the network.
+- **labels.txt:** Includes node IDs and their corresponding country labels, identifying the Nordic country each user is associated with.

 ## Statistical Summary
-Nodes: 15,794
+**Nodes:** 15,794 <br />
-Links: 54,027
+**Links:** 54,027 <br />
 Country Distribution: Most users are from Finland (37%) and Sweden (43%), with Iceland being the least represented (2%).